m6ishikawa/m6ishikawa.github.io/content/posts/2021-05-11-illustration-practice.md

 ---
-title: "2021/05/11 Practice to the sidetail hair of Anemachi"
+title: "Practice to the sidetail hair of Anemachi"
 date: 2021-05-11T14:13:16+09:00
 draft: false
 ---